captain-calc/HexaEdit-CE/ReadMe.md

 **Important**

 HexaEdit CE uses the C libraries from the LLVM toolchain.
-If you encounter a version error when you run HexaEdit, please send the libraries included with the Cemetech download to your calculator.
-Your other programs will still work with these libraries.

 ## Technical Info